Prehistory icon

 Workshops about the Stone Age can provide a captivating and immersive learning experience for primary school students in both Key Stage 1 and Key Stage 2.
 These interactive sessions transport children back in time, allowing them to vividly imagine the daily lives and challenges faced by our prehistoric ancestors.

-Through hands-on activities and engaging storytelling, students can learn about the remarkable changes in technology and culture that characterised the Paleolithic, Mesolithic, and Neolithic periods.
+Through hands-on activities and engaging storytelling, at sites like Flag Fenn in Cambridgeshire and Star Carr in Yorkshire, students can learn about the remarkable changes in technology and culture that characterised the Paleolithic, Mesolithic, and Neolithic periods.

 Bronze Age